 Note - 6 September 2020: Another update of this section of my website at this time may be surprising, given the complete revision that was completed in April.
 However, I omitted several user modifications from that revision, as I was having difficulty resolving errors and just felt like I needed to finish what had turned into a huge project.
 I have also had some additional feedback and suggestions and wanted to incorporate some of those into the process.
 So I am updating some portions of the process and adding some new material, all of which I think makes for a better experience using the target MVS 3.8j.
 I will summarize the updates in a separate document here: September 2020 (Mini) Revision, as I will be incorporating the changes into this tutorial so that following it to build MVS 3.8j will be a seamless process.

 From the beginning this has been a community effort, and I have relied upon and incorporated suggestions and corrections to my instructions from many other individuals in the Hercules' community.
-The initial set of instructions would never have come into existence without the contributions (both directly to me and through the Hercules group discussions) by Jay Maynard, Volker Bandke, Ken Hall, Jim Morrison, Dutch Owens, Phil Roberts, and Wolfgang Schaefer.
+The initial set of instructions would never have come into existence without the contributions (both directly to me and through the Hercules group discussions) by Volker Bandke, Ken Hall, Jay Maynard, Jim Morrison, Dutch Owens, Phil Roberts, Wolfgang Schaefer, and Peter Stockdill, as well as other names that I have certainly not included here.
 The shared successes (and failures) in those joint endeavors were more than a little reflected in the later revisions of these instructions.
 Between the major revisions, I frequently make updates to incorporate new information, either garnered from the Hercules' community discussion groups or from direct feedback received from those who have either seen errors or problems in my instructions or knew of different or better ways to accomplish the installation tasks.
 I have tried to always give credit to the source of the information sent to me by others that has been incorporated into this tutorial and I shall continue to do so.

 And this seems to be a good time to say "thank you," to Jeff Snyder and Michael Sullivan, who have gone through my instructions as I was doing this update, sent me many emails and lists of errata, as well as suggestions for improvements.
 Without their help there likely would have been many places where bugs were left in the instructions that are now, thankfully, long gone.